Ken Rutkowski: Career

-Rutkowski is former host of Business Rockstars, a two-hour weekday afternoon program.
+Rutkowski is the former host of Business Rockstars, a two-hour weekday afternoon program.
 The program features discussions with CEOs and entrepreneurs about financing, marketing and networking.

-Rutkowski is a founding member of the Streaming Media Executive Committee and on the boards of several media, entertainment and technology companies.
+Rutkowski is a founding member of the Streaming Media Executive Committee and on the boards of several media, entertainment, and technology companies.
 He appears regularly as a guest correspondent for KTTV-TV Fox 11 and Fox's Good Day LA.

 Rutkowski has created and hosted various technology programs on NPR, ABC, WLS Chicago, KHOW Denver, CNET Radio San Francisco, and BBC Professional associations.
 Rutkowski is also on the board of several media, entertainment and technology companies.

 In March 1990, Rutkowski established KenRadio Broadcasting, a daily technology podcast focused on the high tech industry.
 Since 1995, Rutkowski's daily talk show, "The World Technology Roundup," has also focused on high tech business worldwide.

 In January 2003, Rutkowski founded Media Entertainment Technology Alpha Leaders (METal).
-The group aims to provide members with a variety of opportunities, intellectual interests, and support mechanisms built on shared values across the media, entertainment and technology space.
+The group aims to provide members with a variety of opportunities, intellectual interests, and support mechanisms built on shared values across the media, entertainment, and technology spaces.

 In 2005, Rutkowski received a Digital Entertainment Award for his activity in new media and emerging technologies.

 In 2006, he moderated panels at the Milken Institute Global Conference in 2006.
 He returned for another Global Conference in 2015 as a speaker.
-He informed listeners about electronic currencies, and where they were headed in the future.
-In 2007 Rutkowski was one of the runners of Seoul Digital Forum.
+He informed listeners about electronic currencies and where they were headed in the future.
+In 2007, Rutkowski was one of the runners of Seoul Digital Forum.

 Since July 2009, Rutkowski has been a board member at Opportunity Green, an event that addresses innovation opportunities for industry leaders and thought leaders in pursuing sustainable business solutions.

 In October 2009, Rutkowski was named an intelligence analyst at the Oprah Winfrey Network, where he created research analysis focused on identifying and providing updates on people, companies, events, technologies, trends, and conferences relevant to the Oprah Winfrey Network.
 He concluded this occupation in 2012 when the network lost three hundred thirty million dollars and could no longer afford a surplus of workers.

 In January 2010, Rutkowski became a partner and analyst in innovation and social media at Free Form, a media company that translates "potent thinking into stories that move people."
-Rutkowski has been a guest lecturer at various universities including Loyola University, Northwestern University, and the University of Illinois at Urbana–Champaign.
+Rutkowski has been a guest lecturer at various universities, including Loyola University, Northwestern University, and the University of Illinois at Urbana-Champaign.
 He has been a guest speaker at Massachusetts Institute of Technology, University of Southern California, University of California, Los Angeles, University of California, San Diego, and University of California, Berkeley, among other universities.

-In January 2010, Rutkowski became Los Angeles Local Partner at the Founder Institute, a training program for entrepreneurs that prepares founders to lead technology companies in industries from biotechnology to the Internet.
+In January 2010, Rutkowski became a Los Angeles local partner at the Founder Institute, a training program for entrepreneurs that prepares founders to lead technology companies in industries from biotechnology to the Internet.